PhD in History

 To the Graduate School:

-- Short essay explaining goals and expectations in graduate study, including the fields in which the student plans to specialize (upload to the online application)
+• Short essay explaining goals and expectations in graduate study, including the fields in which the student plans to specialize and the specific faculty with whom the applicant hopes to work

 Note: Incomplete applications will not be considered.
 It is the applicant’s responsibility to ensure that all required documents have been received by the January deadline.